Stone Fruit Jam

 Stone Fruit Jam….
-Otherwise known as Peach Nectarine Plum Jam.
+Otherwise known as Peach Plum Nectarine Jam.

 I didn’t really have enough of any of them to make a full batch of jam so I combined what I had and wah lah… stone fruit jam.